shamounY/carleton-rmp/README.md

 npm run build
 ```

+4. Open Chrome and navigate to `chrome://extensions/`

+5. Enable "Developer mode" in the top right corner

-4. Load the `dist` folder in Chrome as described above
+6. Click "Load unpacked" and select the `dist` folder

 ## Usage